-Providing teaching learning opportunities setting that promote that foster lifelong through journal, quality care. learning and conference, distance competence for education etc. practice.
+Establish standards of Providing teaching Provide access to care and a work setting learning opportunities continuing education that promote quality that foster lifelong through journal, care. learning and conference, distance competence for education etc. practice.
 Establish systems for Conduct and Promote healthy professional appraisal, disseminate research lifestyle for nursing continuing education that shows links professionals.
-Lobby and systematic between continual for healthy work renewal of license to learning and places and services to practice. competence to nurses. practice.
+Lobby and systematic renewal between continual for healthy of license to practice. learning and work places and competence to services to nurses. practice.